 …you get the point.

 We will continue to deliver concise information and no wishy washy sales pitch.
 Don’t expect us to flood our blog with second or third tier articles just to ‘fill the pages’ so to say.
-We only share what we believe in and what we actually do ourselves.
-Trading after a while is all about targeting on your weaknesses and improving them all while continuously honing your strength.
-If there is one secret or holy grail insight it would be this .
+We only share the things we believe in and actually do ourselves.
+Trading is all about finding your weaknesses and improving them while building on your strength.
+If there is one secret or holy grail insight it would be the following:

 As a matter of fact this is my trading mantra now.
 I picked it up somewhere years ago and put it in a top 7 list and today it is the last one remaining on that ‚list‘.
-Whenever I shift my focus from making gains over to managing my losses I end up making profits almost automatically just by being in sync and ready to seize opportunity when it counts.
-It is uncanny how regularly this happens these days.
+Whenever I shift my focus from making gains over to managing my losses I end up making gains almost automatically just by being in sync and ready to seize opportunity when it counts.
+It is uncanny how reliably this happens these days.
 Successful trading is all about timing.
-Once you caught up with the pulse of the markets after years of practice you will be the holy grail and you will be able to just trade in a way to create profits.
-It will not be because of awesome stock setup or handling rules it will be because of your ability to time the cycles of the market and to always be at least one step ahead of the trading crowd.
-Trading is not about reaching absolute mastery, it is just about being slightly ahead of the majority of market participants and not about beating the market.
-In order to not get eaten by the bear or impaled by a bull you don’t have to outrun them, you just have to outrun the slowest human around.
+Once you caught up with the pulse of the markets after years of practice you yourself will be the holy grail.
+It will not be because of awesome stock setups or handling rules it will be because of your ability to time the cycles of the market and to always be at least one step ahead of the trading crowd.
+Trading is not about reaching absolute mastery, it is just about being slightly ahead of the majority of market participants more often than not.
+Afraid of getting eaten by a bear or impaled by a bull?
+The good news is that you don’t have to outrun them, you just have to outrun the slowest human around.
 The Stock Market is similar

-If you would today start to pay no particular attention to your winning trades and only focus on losing less when ideas don’t work out, you would make a 2 year forward leap on the learning curve overnight.
+If you would start today to focus less on your wins and more on your losses, much would be gained!
+I would even go so far and say that you would make a two year forward leap on the learning curve overnight.
 I am dead serious about this.

 As we arrive in the present this article comes to an natural end.
-But we all know that you can‘t write a trading article without a quote and you certainly can’t end it without some more wisdom.
+But it is common knowledge that you can‘t end a trading article without some more quotes from awesome human beings.
 There are gazillion quotes out there but the follwing two from my childhood heroes are with me since the 90s.
 As it turned out, they truly describe what it means and what it takes to be a trader and I know you can relate even if you are not a kid from the ninties.

 Please be aware that you don’t need to be the Michael Jordan or Burce Lee equivalent of a trader to succeed.
 Just work hard, get in the hours and learn from your mistakes and do all this while keeping an open and shapeable mind.
 Every trader has a unique story but they all have one thing in common.
 They aquired the same traits and tools needed to succeed in some way or the other over many years.